-Listening

-- Child listens and attends to adults and peers for a gradually increasing length of time, as appropriate for their age. - Child has some difficulties listening and attending to age-appropriate communication by adults and peers.
-The child may join an activity but be quickly distracted by noise or movement and often needs adult support to refocus. - Child has significant difficulties listening and attending to age-appropriate communication from adults and peers.
-Adults need to use visuals such as Now & Next and shared attention activities to engage the child. - Despite a high level of targeted interventions and enhanced ratios, child has sustained difficulty listening and attending to ageappropriate communication from adults and peers.
+Respond to Name Child responds to their name as appropriate for their age, turning and looking in the direction of adults and peers when their name is called.
+Child has some difficulties responding to their name.
+They may need it repeated or for staff to gain attention visually first.
+Child is showing significant difficulties responding to their name.
+The child is unaware of others trying to interact with them and is engrossed in their own play.
+They may appear stubborn.
+Child is engrossed in their own world and has sustained difficulties responding to their name, even with a high level of adult intervention and support from external agencies.
+Liste ening Child listens and attends to adults and peers for a gradually increasing length of time, as appropriate for their age.
+Child has some difficulties listening and attending to age- appropriate communication by adults and peers.
+The child may join an activity but be quickly distracted by noise or movement and often needs adult support to refocus.
+Child has significant difficulties listening and attending to ageappropriate communication from adults and peers.
+Adults need to use visuals such as Now & Next and shared attention activities to engage the child.
+Despite a high level of targeted interventions and enhanced ratios, child has sustained difficulty listening and attending to ageappropriate communication from adults and peers.
 Child's focus remains fleeting, and they may demonstrate a need to move constantly.

-Sustained focus

-- Child is able to independently access the setting environment and sustain focus on age-appropriate selfchosen activities and resources. - child has some difficulty accessing the setting environment.
-Child may be easily distracted and need some adult support to enable them to access the environment and sustain focus on self-chosen activities and resources.
-Child may appear to enjoy more physical play, such as chasing games. - Child is exhibiting significant difficulty accessing the setting environment.
-The child is easily distracted and flits between activities or finds it difficult to move on.
-Child needs a high level of intervention through enhanced staffing to enable them to access the nursery environment, choose activities and sustain focus.
-They will have limited play skills. - Child has sustained difficulty accessing the nursery environment and is unable to focus on own interests and play.
-Despite an individualised programme of support, and a high level of intervention, the child is showing a sustained delay in their play skills and the gap between the child and their peers is widening.
+Sustained Focus Child is able to independently access the setting environment and sustain focus on age- Child has some difficulty accessing the setting environment.
+Child may be Child is exhibiting significant difficulty accessing the setting environment.
+The child is easily Child has sustained difficulty accessing the nursery environment and is unable to appropriate self-chosen easily distracted and need distracted and flits between focus on own interests and activities and resources. some adult support to enable them to access the environment and sustain focus activities or finds it difficult to move on.
+Child needs a high level of intervention through play.
+Despite an individualised programme of support, and a high level of intervention, the on self-chosen activities and resources.
+Child may appear to enjoy more physical play, such as chasing games. enhanced staffing to enable them to access the nursery environment, choose activities and sustain focus.
+They will have limited play skills. child is showing a sustained delay in their play skills and the gap between the child and their peers is widening.

-Language receptive/expressive
+Language Receptive/Expressive